Tpichardo/azure-network-protocols/README.md

    - The Windows VM sent a <b>Request</b>, requesting to use the offered IP address.
    - Finally the DHCP server sends an <b>Acknowledgment</b> message to confirm and finalize the IP address assignment.
 <h2>Observe DNS Traffic</h2>
+Request the IP address for popular sites

+1. Filter for DNS traffic on Wireshark.
+DNS or Domain Name Server is used to map human readable domain names to IP addresses.
+2. Lets request Google's IP address!
+On Power Shell type `nslookup google.com`.
+This will return Google's IP address.
+3. Use this IP address to access google via your browser.
+For security purposes, you won't be able to successfully do this for every website you try to access with the IP address.
+4. Feel free to request the IP addredd for any other site you're interested in viewing by following the command `nslookup www.websitename.com`

 <h2>Observe RDP Traffic</h2>

 <h2>Delete Resource Group</h2>
+Delete your resources group to avoid accruing heavy charges

+1. Go into the Azure portal and delete your resource groups.
+This will inturn delete both the Windows and Linux VM.